Status and Distribution

 Finding the Moth

-Larva: found in spun grasses (such as Molinia coerulea - purple moor-grass) amongst heather or feeding within the flowers.
-Based on captive bred observations, it is suggested that the larva may only leave these spinnings in the grass at night-time to feed on the heather.
-Pupa at ground level or sometimes within the larval spinning, in March and April.
+Larva: found late August to February in spun grasses such as Molinia coerulea (purple moor-grass) emerging to feed on the leaves or within the flowers, of heather.
+Based on captive bred observations, it is suggested that the larva may only leave these spinnings in the grass at night-time.
+Pupa at ground level or sometimes within the larval spinning, from March to April or occasionally May.

 Adult: easily disturbed amongst the heather during the day and comes to light.
-A single specimen has been observed apparently nectaring on Antennaria dioica (mountain everlasting).
+Observed once to apparently nectar on Antennaria dioica (mountain everlasting).